JonayedMohiuddin/JonayedMohiuddin/README.md

   - 🎮 LibGdx, 🌀 SDL2 and ❤ Löve2d Game Dev.
   - 🌐 HTML, CSS and Javascript.
   - 🌐 Nodejs, Express and React
-  - 📊 SQL, Oracle Database, Postresql
+  - 📊 SQL and DBMS
 - 📫 How to reach me:
   - 📧 Send me a [email](jonayedmohiuddin@gmail.com)
   - 📲 Knock me at [facebook](https://www.facebook.com/jonayedmohiuddin)